…and with that, April is over.

 - When writing about childhood memories, it’s important to be honest not just with your audience, but with yourself.
 That means acknowledging your own faults, like my tendency as a child to categorize people and use labels in a hurtful way.
 It’s when you’re able to confront your own mistakes and flaws that you can finally be able to start accepting them.

 - Memories can be inaccurate.
 No matter how much you want to believe in something from the past, there is a chance that you might be wrong – at least to some degree.
 It might something be as inconsequential as whether Hakeem’s shirt was faded blue or tie-dyed blue, or it might be a mixed-up birthday party.
-(I distinctly remember celebrating my eighth birthday after my family moved to Greenville, N.C., but my folks insist that the party I’m thinking of was my ninth birthday.)
+(I distinctly remember celebrating my eighth birthday after my family moved to North Carolina, but my folks insist that the party I’m thinking of was my ninth birthday.)

 - As much as I’ve enjoyed digging into my past, I’ve realized that I miss having the flexibility to write my usual posts, like “SELF Diet Recipes,” “Monthly Favorites,” hauls and book reviews.
 The “A to Z” Challenge has really made me appreciate the schedule I’d created for my blog up until that point.
 Luckily, that’s exactly what we’re going back to :)